Montenegro: Foreign relations

-Prime Minister of Montenegro Milojko Spajić at the North Atlantic Treaty Organization Summit on 10 July 2024.
+President of Montenegro Jakov Milatović at the North Atlantic Treaty Organization Summit held in The Hague, Netherlands, on 24–25 June 2025.
 Montenegro became a member of NATO 5 June 2017.

 The Ministry of Foreign Affairs was given the task of defining the foreign policy priorities and activities needed for their implementation in cooperation with other state administration authorities, the President, the Speaker of the Parliament, and other relevant stakeholders.

 The country joined NATO on 5 June 2017.
 Integration into the European Union remains a high-priority for Montenegro and has been the focus of Montenegrin foreign policy since its independence from Serbia.
 In June 2023, newly elected President Milatović stated that he expects Montenegro to join the European Union by 2027 or 2028.

+In April 2026, the EU Ambassadors in Brussels approved the start of preparations for the accession agreement for Montenegro to the Union.

 Law

 The current Constitution of Montenegro was ratified and adopted by the Constitutional Parliament of Montenegro on 19 October 2007 in a session by achieving the required two-thirds supermajority of votes.
 It was officially proclaimed on 22 October 2007.

 The Constitution defines Montenegro as a civic, democratic and environmentally friendly country with social justice, established by the sovereign rights of its government.

 The judiciary in Montenegro is composed of several courts, with the Supreme Court being the highest judicial authority.
 It oversees the uniform application of laws.
 Administrative Courts handle disputes related to public administration.
 The judiciary also includes Basic Courts (for minor civil and criminal cases), High Courts (for more serious cases and appeals), and the Appellate Court for reviewing lower court decisions.

-The Constitutional Court is a separate body, tasked with safeguarding the constitution by reviewing laws and acts of public authorities to ensure their compliance with the Constitution.
+The Constitutional Court of Montenegro is a separate body, tasked with safeguarding the constitution by reviewing laws and acts of public authorities to ensure their compliance with the Constitution.

 Judges in Montenegro are appointed by the Judicial Council and serve until the age of 67.
 The President of Montenegro appoints judges upon the recommendation of the Judicial Council.
 Additionally, the Protector of Human Rights and Freedoms of Montenegro (Ombudsman) is appointed by the Parliament for a six-year term, ensuring the protection of human rights and social justice.

-Montenegro has a relatively low homicide rate, with the rate fluctuating around 1.5 to 2.0 murders per 100,000 people in recent years.

-Abortion in Montenegro is legal on request during the first ten weeks of pregnancy.